microsoft/fabrikate/README.md

 With this - the grand finale (and the real purpose for all of this definition) -- generating all the resource descriptions for all of the components we defined.
 You can now do that by simply going to the root of our project and executing:

 ```
-$ marina generate dev
+$ fab generate dev
 ```

 In this invocation we are generating all of the resource definitions with a `dev` config.
 By default, all of the resulting resource definitions will be placed in a directory called `generated/dev` at the root of the project and organized with the same directory structure as the project itself.

-As we mentioned at the beginning, Marina is intended to be executed as part of a CI/CD pipeline with downstream tooling to manage reconciling the resource definitions in our cluster, but if you have a Kubernetes cluster handy, you can also apply the generated resource descriptions directly with:
+As we mentioned at the beginning, Fabrikate is intended to be executed as part of a CI/CD pipeline with downstream tooling to manage reconciling the resource definitions in our cluster, but if you have a Kubernetes cluster handy, you can also apply the generated resource descriptions directly with:

 ```
 $ cd generated/dev